 Revenues are recognized at the time of shipment of goods, transfer of title and customer acceptance, as required.
-Our revenue transactions generally consist of a single performance obligation to transfer contracted goods and are not accounted for under industry-specific guidance.
+Revenue transactions generally consist of a single performance obligation to transfer contracted goods and are not accounted for under industry-specific guidance.
 Purchase orders generally include specific terms relative to quantity, item description, specifications, price, customer responsibility for in-process costs, delivery schedule, shipping point, payment and other standard terms and conditions of purchase.
-Service sales, principally representing repair, are recognized at the time of shipment of goods.
+Service sales, principally representing repair, are recognized at the time of performance of repairs or services provided.
 The costs incurred for nonrecurring engineering, development and repair activities of our products under agreements with commercial customers are expensed as incurred.
 Subsequently, the revenue is recognized as products are delivered to the customers with the approval by the customers.